 Economics is a highly respected A Level subject.
-To study it further at university may require Maths A Level, so it is worth doing some research before making your choices.
+To study it further at university may require Maths A Level, so it is worth doing research before making choices.
+Students studying Economics move on to careers in Banking and Finance, Consultancy, the Civil Service and Journalism.